StaciAF/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

-# README File for Project 0x0A.
+# README for Project 0x0A.
 Python - Inheritance

 ## Learning Objectives